-By considering current and future income tax rates before giving, you can significantly increase the tax benefit of charitable gifts.
+By considering current and future income tax rates before giving, you can significantly increase the tax benefit of charitable gifts (assuming you itemize deductions).
 Deductions are more powerful when you're taxed at a higher rate.

 4. Retirees: Choose your source of retirement cash wisely.